 - Analyse information that humans don’t have access to or data they wouldn’t consider important

 - Connect seemingly unrelated factors, for example, correlating X and Y event with a certain type of product defect or failure

 - Raise warnings or suggest corrective actions based on complex patterns and predictive models.

 4. Target areas for continuous improvement

 Accurate, real-time data from multiple points across the production line can reveal improvement areas.
 For example, say machine speed is increased from 5500 to 6000 units an hour.
-Management are happy because they’re making more product in less time.
+Management's happy because they’re making more products in less time.
 However, the system is recording higher waste output than when the machine was running at 5500.
-Despite apparently improved efficiency, profit margin is higher if the machine runs slower.
+Despite apparently improving efficiency, the profit margin is higher if the machine runs slower.
 Such insights can only be gleaned from correlating multiple data points in time.

 Finally, an integrated system will bolster predictive and preventative maintenance programs.
 Integrated systems, for example, can automatically schedule machines for maintenance checks when sensors pick up abnormal heat or friction.